ozguryilmaz/Math307---2021WT2/_sources/index.md

 # MATH 307 Applied Linear Algebra

+## Python

+We will use Python, deployed in Jupyter notebooks, to do computations.
+No prior knowledge of Python is assumed.
+Detailed information on Python can be found at [Mathematical Python][https://www.math.ubc.ca/~pwalls/math-python/]

 ## Learning Goals

 * Summarize properties and constructions of matrix decompositions LU, QR and SVD